r-mc2/verum-archives/Campaigns/26 - Tearing Veil/Transcripts/Session 07.md

 (Religion check `21(20)`)

-> **Arcadum**: Even though you were only able to see a brief image of it, you were able to rcoginze the points of the 7-pointed star of The Seven.
+> **Arcadum**: Even though you were only able to see a brief image of it, you were able to recoginze the points of the 7-pointed star of The Seven.
 A glowing scar placed directly upon her body, marking her as a follower or perhaps something more.

 > **Kalla'Jin**: Normally, were this just a few years ago I would have scoffed at such an offer, but my recent escapades have taught me to be more understanding of those that make their living amongst the dirt and trill.
 Especially those that gamble...<br>
 So, therefore fine.
 Let's just assume for a moment that your circus is of appropriate skill and entertainment that it can be spread as widely as you infer.
 Well, if that is the case, then what is your proposal of changing the vissage of the Inquisition?
 You would have them dress as actors, yes?
 But is it not the intention of actors to act as something else?
 How would they know?<br>